QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/_knowledge/index.md

 * You could design a mockup
 * Don't forget error messages, events, animations/colors such as when a button is pressed, etc.
-* Describe the task from the point of a view of a user
+* Describe the task from the point of view of a user
 * Define UML diagrams to formally define the task
 * ...